NatashaRy/house-price-predictor/README.md

 - [**GitHub**](https://github.com): A web-based platform for version control and collaboration.
 It was used to host the project's repository, track changes, and manage branches.
 - [**GitHub Codespaces**](https://github.com/features/codespaces): A cloud-based development environment that allows you to write, build, and debug code directly in the browser.
 It was used to streamline development and ensure consistency across devices.
 - [**VScode**](https://code.visualstudio.com/): A lightweight and powerful code editor with support for debugging, syntax highlighting, and extensions.
 It was used for local development and debugging. *VScode version: 1.103.1 (user setup)*
+- [**Streamlit**](https://streamlit.io/): An open-source Python framework for building interactive web applications.
+It was used to create the dashboard for visualizing predictions, feature importance, and correlation analysis, making the project accessible to users.
 - [**Render**](https://render.com/): A cloud platform for deploying web applications.
 It was used to host the Streamlit dashboard, making it accessible to users.
 - [**CI Python Linter**](https://pep8ci.herokuapp.com/): A tool for checking Python code against PEP8 standards.
 It was used to ensure code quality and consistency throughout the project.
 - [**GoFullPage**](https://gofullpage.com/): A browser extension for capturing full-page screenshots.
 It was used to create responsive design screenshots for the README file.